 They both finish talking and the wolf walks in the opposite direction of Little Red Riding Hood.

-There two examples were collected from the language user in a code-switching narrative writing task.
+These two examples were collected from the language user in a code-switching narrative writing task.
 A code-switching narrative retelling task was also conducted in their study.
 It was shown that the language user had a strong sensitivity to code-switching well-formedness; in other words, as noted by Shana Poplack, among others, a prerequisite for successful code-switching is competence in the component languages.
 The code-switchers have access to linguistic knowledge in both languages at the same time, hence the cognitive process should be different from monolingual or unilingual communication.

 In comparison to a monolingual (unilingual) discourse, it is reported in a line of studies that more complex processes are involved in recognition, production, and comprehension in a code-mixing or code-switching context.